Brivy/NotesForExams/Azure Developer Associate/Practice exam stuff.md

     - The second rule should be `"delete" : { "daysAfterModificationGreaterThan": 365 }`.
 This will remove blobs after 365 days.
     - The last rule should be `"tierToCool" : { "daysAfterModificationGreaterThan": 30 }`.
 This will put blobs in the cool tier after 30 days.
     - References: [Optimize costs by automatically managing the data lifecycle](https://docs.microsoft.com/en-us/azure/storage/blobs/lifecycle-management-overview?tabs=azure-portal), [Blob rehydration from the Archive tier](https://docs.microsoft.com/en-us/azure/storage/blobs/archive-rehydrate-overview?tabs=azure-portal)

+### Implement Azure Security

-25. Select Azure AD app manifest attribute with value so Users can login from an Azure Web app.
+1. Select Azure AD app manifest attribute with value so Users can login from an Azure Web app.
     - You should configure the *groupMembershipClaims* attribute with the value *SecurityGroup*.
 This will retrieve group membership and Azure AD roles for the group claim.
     - Other options were:
       - *appRoles attribute*.
 This is used to specify a collection of roles that an app may declare.